Asin (band): Formation and early success

 This culminated in the creation and launch of their third album, Himig ng Lahi (Hymn of the Race) in the same year.
-Through Nonoy, Fred Aban Jr., the session bass player known by the name Pendong, was adopted by the trio and became the group's fourth member although he had not previously been a songwriter ("Mga Limot na Bayani", "Siglo", "Pag-asa", among others, were later written by Aban Jr. for the group).
-Since everybody in the group except Nene was a "junior" (each one was carrying their father's first name), Nene also proclaimed herself a "junior".
+Through Nonoy, Fred Aban Jr., the session bass player known by the name "Pendong", was adopted by the trio and became the group's fourth member although he had not previously been a songwriter ("Mga Limot na Bayani", "Siglo", "Pag-asa", among others, were later written by Aban for the group).
+Since each male member was a "junior" carrying his father's first name, Nene (Carbon) also proclaimed herself a "junior".

-In early 1984, the group released an experimental album titled Ang mga Awitin ng Bayan kong Pilipinas, an adaptation of traditional and contemporary songs from various regions of the Philippine archipelago.
+In early 1984, the group released an experimental album titled Ang mga Awitin ng Bayan kong Pilipinas, an adaptation of traditional and contemporary songs from various regions of the Philippines.

 In November 1985, they released another original compilation that Nonoy titled ASIN...Sa Atubiling Panahon (Asin...In A Doubtful Time).
-This unfolded through the roll of events that happened in the beginning of the following year, among which was the EDSA Revolution that toppled the ruling Marcos regime.
-ASIN called the period "atubiling panahon" (doubtful time), during which the group disbanded for a second time.
+This unfolded through the series of events early the following year, among which was the EDSA Revolution that toppled the ruling Marcos regime in February.
+ASIN called the period "atubilíng panahón" (doubtful time), during which the group disbanded for a second time.

-In 1988, they decided to regroup once again, hoping to come up with new material to make another album that would speak of the new decade.
+In 1988, they decided to regroup once again, hoping to create new material for another album speaking of the new decade.
 Instead, they were urged by their new manager to make an adaptation of outdated songs, resulting in the duology album Himig Kayumanggi and Sinta.

-Later on, various intrigues led to the expulsion of Nonoy.
-The disgruntled Nonoy went to Thailand, Sri Lanka, India, Greece, Israel and Egypt to "look for his soul".
-Back home, the dream of making a new album was not fulfilled.
-Soon after, Saro and Nene, who were then performing under the name ASIN, joined the band known as Lokal Brown.
+Later on, various intrigues led to the expulsion of Nonoy, who was disgruntled and decided to travel through Thailand, Sri Lanka, India, Greece, Israel and Egypt to "look for his soul".
+Back home, the dream of making a new album was not fulfilled, with Saro and Nene, still performing under the name ASIN, joining the band Lokal Brown.

-In 1990, the remaining members of Asin (who were under the leadership of a clique headed by their new manager) disbanded.
-Saro went back to his home province of South Cotabato, Nene formed the Nene Band, and Pendong formed Grupong Pendong.
+In 1990, the remaining members (who were in a clique headed by their new manager) disbanded.
+Saro returned to his home province of South Cotabato, while Nene formed her eponymous band, and Pendong formed Grupong Pendong.

-In 1992, a concert promoter gathered the three original members, Nonoy, Saro and Nene for a reunion concert.
-Pendong, according to the promoter, was not included because of issues with scheduling.
-The concert was staged at the Folk Arts Theater.
-However, it was a mere one-night gig, after which each member went back to their separate ways.
+In 1992, a concert promoter gathered the three original members, Nonoy, Saro and Nene for a reunion concert, clarifying that Pendong was not included due to scheduling issues.
+The concert was staged at the Folk Arts Theater, but it was merely a one-night event, after which the members again went their separate ways.